SwedbankPay/developer.swedbankpay.com/modules-sdks/mobile-sdk/merchant-backend.md

 The Merchant Backend will then forward the response it received back to the calling app.

-If instrument mode is used, an you wish to be able to change the instrument, you can provide the list of valid instruments, and an endpoint for changing the instrument.
-This additional data is placed in an object under the key "mobileSDK".
+If instrument mode is used, an you wish to be able to change the instrument, make sure the `paymentorder` contains the list of available instruments, and provide a link to an endpoint for changing the instrument.
+This link is placed in an object under the key "mobileSDK".

 {:.code-view-header}
 **Forwarded Response**